microsoft/CNTK/README.md

 * CNTK can now be used as a library with [brand new C++ and Python APIs](https://github.com/microsoft/cntk/wiki/CNTK-Library-API)
 * New Python Examples and Tutorials
 * Support of Protocol Buffers serialization
-* Support of Fast R-CNN algorithm
+M* Support of Fast R-CNN algorithm
 * New automated installation procedures
 * Improvements in CNTK Evaluation library including support of CNTK APIs